 A good patch or pin design should be bold, unique, and interesting.
 Sometimes, having something that appeals to a unique niche is more successful than a generic design.
 Make sure that you design is appealing, and will translate well to a small, wearable product.

 When setting up your campaign, you'll be expected to give an approximate time for the delivery of your patches or pins to your backers.
-For both pins and patches, our production time is 8-10 business days from the time your approve your pre-production sample.
+For pins, our production time is 2-4 weeks from the time your approve your pre-production sample.
+For patches, it is 10-12 business days.
 After you receive your items, you also have to individually package them to mail, which can be time-consuming.
 Always make sure to give yourself a little extra time to be safe.
 Be honest and upfront with your backers.

 Calculating your goal amount